ansible-collections/community.general/README.md

 [![Build Status](https://dev.azure.com/ansible/community.general/_apis/build/status/CI?branchName=main)](https://dev.azure.com/ansible/community.general/_build?definitionId=31)
 [![Codecov](https://img.shields.io/codecov/c/github/ansible-collections/community.general)](https://codecov.io/gh/ansible-collections/community.general)

-This repo contains the `community.general` Ansible Collection.
-The collection includes many modules and plugins supported by Ansible community which are not part of more specialized community collections.
+This repository contains the `community.general` Ansible Collection.
+The collection is a part of the Ansible package and includes many modules and plugins supported by Ansible community which are not part of more specialized community collections.

 You can find [documentation for this collection on the Ansible docs site](https://docs.ansible.com/ansible/latest/collections/community/general/).

 Please note that this collection does **not** support Windows targets.
 Only connection plugins included in this collection might support Windows targets, and will explicitly mention that in their documentation if they do so.

+## Code of Conduct

+We follow [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.

+If you encounter abusive behavior violating the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please refer to the [policy violations](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations) section of the Code of Conduct for information on how to raise a complaint.

 ## Tested with Ansible